Varèse Sarabande albums discography: The Cancelled Albums (1987–present)

-Many have what are considered "phantom" numbers during the early days of the label meaning that they were planned and given a catalog number and then be cancelled.
-Many of these "cancellations" are listed in the CD catalog throughout the 47000, 704, 5200, and 6000 series of releases as well as the Varèse Sarabande Club and Masters Film Music series.
-Many were announced at publications such as Film Score Monthly and the Muze music database which provided information for CD releases in record stores.
-And eventually websites such as Amazon also offer the same information as part of their pre-orders.
+Many albums have "phantom" numbers, meaning that they were assigned catalogue numbers before cancellation.
+Many of these are listed in the CD catalog throughout the 47000, 704, 5200, and 6000, the Varèse Sarabande Club, and Masters Film Music series.
+Many were announced at publications such as Film Score Monthly and the Muze music database.

-This list below corresponds to titles that were planned and announced by the label but were never fulfilled.
-Some pertain to legal publishing and copyright conflicts and others due to uncooperative studios, production companies and lost orchestral sketches, deteriorated, lost or misplaced recording session tapes.
-While the ones listed within the catalog do have an official number, others do not and will be labeled as VSDC-0000 (Varèse Sarabande disc cancellation) and year of announcement (1998, 2000, etc.).
+Some reasons for cancellation include publishing and copyright conflicts, uncooperative studios and production companies, lost orchestral sketches, and lost or damaged recording tapes.
+Entries within the catalog are listed with their official number.
+Entries not assigned an official number are labeled as VSDC-0000 (Varèse Sarabande disc cancellation) and year of announcement (1998, 2000, etc.)